You are currently viewing Al Rabi Hiking Trail: Complete Guide to Khorfakkan’s Popular Mountain Trail (2025)

 The Al Rabi Hiking Trail stands as Khorfakkan’s premier mountain path, offering an accessible 4-5 km round-trip adventure in the United Arab Emirates.
 Specifically, this popular Sharjah hiking destination winds from the historic Al Rabi Tower to breathtaking views of the Gulf of Oman.
 Moreover, perfect for both beginners and experienced hikers, the Al Rabi Trail features a moderate elevation gain from 50 meters to 379 meters (according to Gaia GPS) or 400 meters (according to the trailhead sign), consequently delivering a satisfying 2-3 hour trek through the majestic Hajar Mountains.

-Al Rabi Trail Quick Guide: Essential UAE Hiking Facts
+Al Rabi Hiking Trail: Complete Quick Guide & Essential Facts

 AttributeDetails